 Life Groups are encouraged to get involved in service opportunities as a group.
 In addition to helping others, these service projects are a great opportunities to strengthen your friendships.

 - How do I join a Life Group?

-Signing up for a Life Group is easy to do just visit myNewCov or visit the Connection Center in the lobby after each service on Sundays.
-You can also email Pastor Nick Delgado at email@example.com. .”
+Signing up for a Life Group is easy to do – just visit myNewCov,visit the Connection Center in the lobby after each service on Sundays, or click HERE to complete an Interest Form.
+You can also email Pastor Nick Delgado at firstname.lastname@example.org. .”